bbalakriz/kogito/README.md

 # kogito

-This repository showcases some of the key capabilities of Kogito like how Kogito:
+This repository showcases some of the key capabilities of Kogito specifically on how Kogito:

 1. Provides runtime persistence for workflows to preserve the state of the process instances across restarts.
 2. Supports first class citizen support for events and enables integration with third party systems with both events and external REST API calls.